What's legal in Alberta?

 Is there a difference when using edibles from other methods of consumption?

 Yes.
-Because absorption of cannabis is much slower when it is swallowed or eaten, it can be more unpredictable than smoking it.
+Because absorption into the blood stream of cannabis is much slower when it is swallowed or eaten, it can be more unpredictable than smoking it.

 Yes.
-Being familiar with the symptoms of a cannabis overdose will prepare you in the case of an emergency
+Being familiar with the symptoms of a cannabis poisoning will prepare you in the case of an emergency

 Should you mix cannabis and alcohol?

 No. The two substances can worsen the effects of the other and affect your body’s ability to deal with a potential overdose.